The Only Costa Rica Packing Guide You’ll Ever Need (Especially for Women)

 Sun Protection

-The tropical sun in Costa Rica can be intense, so protect yourself from UV rays, a must for your Costa Rica packing list.
+The tropical sun in Costa Rica can be intense, so protect yourself from UV rays, a must for your Costa Rica packing list, especially for a sunny beach vacation.

 I brought a beach hat and a ball cap.
 I am a hat girl, so I brought a hat for the beach/pool and one for hikes.